Satellite-im/Warp/docs/data/overview.md

 # Data Standard

-Wormhole sends and recieves all data in a standardized "Data Object". **Data Objects** which are not formatted in the correct way will be rejected by the service.
+Warp sends and recieves all data in a standardized "Data Object". **Data Objects** which are not formatted in the correct way will be rejected by the service.
 This allows a very predicable way to send **Data Objects** in and out of the service while keeping the specific implementations of each module agnostic.
 We can expect the same type of **Data Object** to come out of, for instance, the [FileSystem](filesystem/overview) wether we're storing data on disk, using IPFS, WebTorrent, or any other implementation.
 You should reference each module for specific [Payload](#payload) typings.
 Each module you call upon should also provide it's typings, be it through a interface module in TypeScript, a JSON object from the API, or some other method for your specific programming language.
 The **Data Object** should always be a precursor to any module specific data, even if the data is coming straight from the module itself.

 Lastly, to maintain strict data types, while remaining performant.
-Wormhole uses the [Borsh Serializer](https://borsh.io/) to serialize data.
+Warp uses the [Borsh Serializer](https://borsh.io/) to serialize data.

 #### Example Data Object